Great Blue Hole

-The Great Blue Hole is a giant marine sinkhole off the coast of Belize.
+The Great Blue Hole is a large marine sinkhole off the coast of Belize.
 It lies near the center of Lighthouse Reef, a small atoll 70 km from the mainland and Belize City.
 The hole is circular in shape, 318 m across and 124 m deep.
 It has a surface area of 70650 m2.
-It was formed during several episodes of quaternary glaciation when sea levels were much lower.
+It was formed during several phases of the Quaternary glaciation when sea levels were much lower.
 Analysis of stalactites found in the Great Blue Hole shows that formation took place 153,000, 66,000, 60,000, and 15,000 years ago.
 As the ocean began to rise again, the cave was flooded.
 The Great Blue Hole is a part of the larger Belize Barrier Reef Reserve System, a UNESCO World Heritage Site.

 Exploration

 The site was made famous by Jacques Cousteau, who declared it one of the top five scuba diving sites in the world.
 In 1971 he brought his ship, the Calypso, to the hole to chart its depths.
 Investigations by this expedition confirmed the hole's origin as typical karst limestone formations, formed before rises in sea level in at least four stages, leaving ledges at depths of 21 m, 49 m, and 91 m.
 Stalactites were retrieved from submerged caves, confirming their previous formation above sea level.
 Some of these stalactites were also off-vertical by 5˚ in a consistent orientation, indicating that there had also been some past geological shift and tilting of the underlying plateau, followed by a long period in the current plane.
-The tilt indicates that this was a movement of the land, rather than a rise in sea level alone.
+The tilt indicates that this was movement of the land, rather than a rise in sea level alone.
 The initial measured depth of the Great Blue Hole was about 125 m which is the most often cited depth up to this day.

 An expedition was conducted in the summer of 1997 to collect core samples from the Blue Hole's floor and document the cave system.
 To accomplish these tasks, all of the divers had to be certified in cave diving and mixed gases.